-The state of the s

 Cranleigh Sub Aqua Club meetings.
 34,

 Recreation.
 36,

 The bowls club and social club are both well attended and used by the local community.
-The club offers a social space for parties and evenings out ne bowls club is a very important and will supported club for our area.
-37,
+The club offers a social space for parties and evenings the bowls club is a very important and will supported club for our area. out 37,

-The club itself is a community centre that is home to the Royal British Legion, the social centre for many older residents and families, the bowls club and Pentanque club it would be criminal to steal this space.
+The club itself is a community centre that is home to the Royal British Legion, the social centre for many older residents and families, the bowls and Pentanque club it would be criminal to steal this space.
 38,

 Great - Cranleigh is a centre of outdoor activity in the county.
 40,

-Valle through 41,

-Valk through.
+Walk through.
 41,

+,

 mportant community space.
 42,

 Bowls club, site beautifully maintained.
 45,

-Valk in Snoxhall probably avoid when busy.
+Walk in Snoxhall probably avoid when busy.
 47,

 This can include things like recreation, the wildlife, plants and trees, somewhere quiet to sit, how it looks, personal or historic significance, events you have attended or things you are planning do there.
-Questionnairo No.
+Questionnaire No.

 Provides community sports facilities.
 48,

 Social events, sports and recreation.
 55,

 Being a member of this club means we have a place to go and enjoy being with friends.
 59,

 mportant to me as being a member.
 60,

 Recreational need.
 62,

 Formal sports area needed.
 71,

 Regular user not happy about where proposed school is to be built.
 75,

 Peaceful area.
 78,

 A community asset for a lot of people.
 Most definitely be saved!
 80,

 t is one of the very few leisure areas in Cranleigh.
 83,